GDGAlgiers/gdg-docs/src/content/docs/overview/what-is-gdg-docs.md

 ---

 Take some time to explore the site and get acquainted with its contents.
 If you have any questions or suggestions, feel free to reach out to the department managers that you can find in the [community Discord server](https://discord.gg/tX2rAAvkxX)

----

-## Further reading

-- Read [about reference](https://diataxis.fr/reference/) in the Diátaxis framework